 Life and Tragedy

 To live is to know tragedy and heartache, pressures and illness, and irritations, big and small.
-Yet, there are times of peace and joy, but it always seems the tough things overshadow the good.
+Yet, there are times of peace and joy, but it always seems the tough times overshadow the good.
 So why do we have to go through fiery trials?

 If we were never tested, we would never learn to trust in God’s abounding mercies.
 We would not learn to endure and have faith in Him, for He alone has the answers.
 Fiery trials also reveal our impurities so we can face and deal with them.
 Those who come through, are strengthened just as steel is strengthened in the fires of the furnace.
+God is a consuming fire and His name is Jealous, Deuteronomy 4:24, Exodus 34:14.

 The test is not how to survive good news, but how to survive tragedy.
 We should not shrink back from the uncertainties of life, for we are promised beauty for ashes.
 Don’t let uncertainties define who you are.